-5. Mainstream Program (MP) (Former Mainstream 5-Year Program
+5. Mainstream Voucher Program (Former Mainstream 5-Year Program)

 The Omnibus Appropriations Act of 2009, Pub.
-L. No. 111-8, authorized funding for the Mainstream Program (MP) under Section 811(d)(2) of the Cranston-Gonzalez National Affordable Housing Act (42 USC 8013(d)(2)).
+L. No. 111-8, authorized funding for the MV under Section 811(d)(2) of the Cranston-Gonzalez National

+Affordable Housing Act (42 USC 8013(d)(2)).
 PHAs authorized under state law to develop or operate housing assistance programs may apply for the program.
 In some instances, nonprofit agencies may also apply for housing vouchers.
-MP vouchers provide housing assistance payments to participating owners on behalf of eligible tenants, i.e., families having the head, spouse, or co-head with disabilities.
-The MP is administered in accordance with regular HCVP requirements (24 CFR part 982).
-However, for FASS-PH reporting, PHAs are to record rental assistance activities under CFDA 14.879.
-Administrative fee-related revenues and expenses should also be recorded, under CFDA 14.879 in the FDS.
+The MV provide housing assistance payments to participating owners on behalf of eligible tenants (i.e., families having the head, spouse, or co-head with disabilities).
+The MV is administered in accordance with regular HCV program requirements (24 CFR Part 982).
+However, for FASS-PH reporting, PHAs are to record rental assistance activities under Assistance Listing 14.879.
+Administrative fee-related revenues and expenses should also be recorded, under Assistance Listing 14.879 in the FDS.
 PHAs are also required to submit family data (HUD-50058) in PIC, and HAP and leasing (only) information using HUD-52681, and HUD-52681-B via the VMS.
-MP leasing and HAP costs are not included in the VMS HCVP voucher leasing and HAP totals; they are only considered for renewal calculation purposes.
-Unlike the HCV program, administrative fees expenses under the MP vouchers are not reported in VMS (HUD-52681-B).
+MV leasing and HAP costs are not included in the VMS HCV program voucher leasing and HAP totals; they are only considered for renewal calculation purposes.
+Unlike the HCV program, administrative fees expenses under the MV are not reported in VMS (HUD-52681-B).
 Only HCV program administrative expenses are reported.